Croesus

 The fall of Croesus had a profound effect on the Greeks, providing a fixed point in their calendar.
 "By the fifth century at least", J. A. S. Evans has remarked, "Croesus had become a figure of myth, who stood outside the conventional restraints of chronology."

 Name

 The name of Croesus was not attested in contemporary inscriptions in the Lydian language.
-In 2019, D. Sasseville and K. Euler published a research of Lydian coins apparently minted during his rule, where the name of the ruler was rendered as Qλdãns.
+In 2019, D. Sasseville and K. Euler published a study of Lydian coins apparently minted during his rule, where the name of the ruler was rendered as Qλdãns.